 The CNSC must also be notified of changes made to radiation safety officers.
 Please fill out a radiation safety officer appointment form (PDF).

-Processing an amendment to a licence could take up to 3 weeks from the date a completed submission is received.
+Processing an amendment to a licence could take up to three weeks from the date a completed submission is received.

 Revoking a licence